Merit, excellence, and intelligence: History

 While DEI opponents have praised his stance, Wang in his blog post said that he "strongly disagree[s]" with there being any conflict between meritocracy and diversity.

 Criticism

 Criticism against MEI initiatives are largely based on a view that it does not adequately address issues of discrimination in employment, with many DEI advocates feeling that it does not recognize human biases in hiring that may lead to a less diverse and more homogenous workplace environment.
-Some critics believe that MEI overlooks "systemic barriers that persist [...]" and that it "marginaliz[es] those who do not fit into a homogenous, heteronormative mold."
-Some also see it as a "B.S." philosophy that is "pervasive among some white men in power who believe they deserve their privilege", and that the "merit" described in MEI does not have a universal definition.
-Those such as Seena Hodges, a DEI consultant, state that "[...] hir[ing] for merit, excellence, and intelligence is really saying that historically underrepresented people are not worthy".
+Some critics believe that MEI overlooks "systemic barriers that persist [...]" and that it "marginaliz[es] those who do not fit into a homogenous, heteronormative mold", as a framework that is "pervasive among some white men in power who believe they deserve their privilege".
+It has additionally been criticised on the grounds that the "merit" described in MEI does not have a universal definition.